 Did you know that the Courtenay Riverway Walk is one of the longest Riverway walks in British Columbia?
-Bring your class in to experience Courtenay’s rich experience with this programme!
+Bring your class to experience Courtenay’s rich heritage!
 Find out more about this programme that explores the social and natural history of the Courtenay River.

 Cost per class is $120.

 This is our popular introductory programme about prehistoric life in the Comox Valley.
 Your experience begins with an interactive discussion and presentation.
 In addition to learning about the formation of Vancouver Island, students will discover that the area, rich in 80 million year old marine fossils, was once submerged beneath a tropical sea.Students will then tour the palaeontology exhibits or have the opportunity to study fossil specimens up-close.